Briefme

 High fidelity mocks

-The visual language was intentionally simple, almost invisible — designed to step aside and let the content speak.
-I chose Helvetica for its high readability and ubiquity across platforms, echoing the product's goal of familiarity and ease when working with complex documents like PDFs.
+The visual language was intentionally simple, designed to step aside and let the content speak for itself.
+I chose Helvetica for its high readability and ubiquity across platforms, which aligns with the product's goal of familiarity and ease when working with complex documents, such as PDFs.

-The yellow highlight color wasn’t accidental — it draws from the physical world of annotations and study guides, evoking the feel of a marker stroke on paper.
-This subtle reference helped the interface feel both digital and tactile — a tool designed not just to summarize but to support focused reading.
+The yellow highlight color draws from the physical world of annotations and study guides, evoking the feel of a marker stroke on paper.
+This subtle reference helped the interface feel both digital and tactile, a tool designed not just to summarize but to support focused reading.
+The design prioritizes readability and comfort over mere summarization.

 Contextual Highlighting & Source Linking